Corporation, Commercial, Merger & Acquisition

 -

-Good faith – Require a director to act in good faith and the best interests of the company (s 181).
+Good faith – Require a director to act in good faith and in the best interests of the company (s 181).

 -